rld04/Chipotle-Black-Scholes-Model/Black-Sholes_Explanation.md

 ## What is the Black-Scholes Model?

-The Black-Scholes model is a mathematical formula used to calculate the theoretical price of options.
+The Black-Scholes model is a mathematical formula used to calculate the theoretical price of options assuming volatility is constant.
 Developed by economists Fischer Black, Myron Scholes, and Robert Merton in 1973.

 ## How Does It Work?